umbraco/UmbracoCMSDocs/Articles/Section-Trees/Searchable-Trees/index.md

 }
 ```

-This would then allow your custom implementation of ISearchableTree with TreeAlias 'Member' to be used when searching the Member Section Tree.
+This would then allow your custom implementation of ISearchableTree with TreeAlias 'member' to be used when searching the Member Section Tree.